ohsayan/all_asserts/README.md

 - `assert_lt!(a, b)` -> Will panic if a is not less than b
 - `assert_le!(a, b)` -> Will panic if a is not greater than or equal to b

-# Further enhancements
-- [ ] Provide better output for arrays instead of printing the length
-- [ ] Provide better output for strings instead of printing the length

 # Building

 Simply run: